-- Impact on enrolment, attendance and retention of children - Impact on nutritional levels - Impact on learning levels - Whether procedures were in place for implementation of the scheme efficiently and economically - Whether the monitoring system was effective.
+- Impact on enrolment, attendance and retention of children - ...
+Impact on nutritional levels - Impact on learning levels and a contract of the contract of - Whether procedures were in place for implementation of the scheme efficiently and economically - Whether the monitoring system was effective.